State visit by George W. Bush to the United Kingdom: 21 November

 The President and the First Lady bid the Queen farewell at Buckingham Palace and flew to Teesside Airport.
 They were then received by Prime Minister Blair and his wife Cherie Blair at their home, Myrobella House, in Trimdon Station before joining them for lunch at Dun Cow Inn in Sedgefield.
 The two couples then went for a tour of Sedgefield Community College.
 The security operation put in place for the area cost £1 million.
 The presidential couple departed for the United States at Teesside Airport.

 Opposition

-A Guardian/ICM opinion poll concluded that 43% of British people were supportive of the state visit, while with 36% wished Bush had not been invited.
+A Guardian/ICM opinion poll concluded that 43% of British people were supportive of the state visit, while with 36% wished Bush had not been invited, and 21% showed a neutral opinion.
 Anti-war protests took place in London on 18 November.
 A Stop Bush rally was organised near Euston Station and the London Mayor Ken Livingstone held a peace party attended by different groups opposed to the then-ongoing Iraq War.
 A statue of Bush was toppled at Trafalgar Square on 20 November.
 500 to 1000 people protest at County Durham during Bush's visit to Sedgefield on 21 November.
 At the beginning of the visit Bush had stated that he believed in freedom of speech and expected the trip to be "fantastic".